NateMiles/pa3-lambda/aws-starter-accounts/README.md

 To launch the PA for AWS Starter Accounts:

-1. Go to AWS CloudFormation and create a stack using this URL:
+1. For Step 2, use an alternate stack in AWS CloudFormation and create a stack using this URL:

     https://s3.amazonaws.com/cs4740-resources/templates/pa3-sqs-lambda-awsstarter.yml